cryptobrig/vertstack/README.md

 - `.gitignore`: Specifies files and directories that Git should ignore.
 - `.prettierrc.json`: Configuration file for Prettier code formatter.
 - `eslint.config.js`: Configuration file for ESLint.
-- `index.html`: The main HTML file for the Vite application.
+- `index.html`: The main HTML file for the Vert stack application.
 - `package.json`: Project metadata and dependencies.
 - `pnpm-lock.yaml`: Lock file for pnpm dependencies.
 - `README.md`: Project documentation and overview.